 Today’s market has a huge variety of mattress models for every taste.
-When it comes to a range of materials, you will most likely choose from the options listed below.
+When it comes to a suitable range of materials, you will most likely be choosing from the options listed below.

 One of the most affordable choices, it features a block of coils inside and mostly just one thin comfort layer on top.
-The number and flexibility of coils determine how the mattress will maintain the correct body position during sleep.
+The number and flexibility of coils determine how well the mattress will help you maintain the correct spinal position during sleep.

-The construction of this kind of mattresses may include several layers of foam of different density, which balance each other out, creating a comfortable and supportive overall feel.
+The construction of this kind of mattress may include several layers of foam of different density, which balance each other out, creating a comfortable and supportive overall feel.

-If you like sinking into your bed a little, this material is for you.
-The main issue you want to know about is that foam beds are often made from petroleum and have a closed-cell structure, which eventually leads to excessive moisture and mold.
+If you like sinking into your bed a little, this is the material for you.
+Something to be aware of when choosing foam beds is that they are often made from petroleum and have a closed-cell structure.
+This can eventually lead to excessive moisture and mold.

 Memory foam is a type of foam that is less resilient and more elastic than other types of foam.
-It’s an excellent choice for side sleepers, as the mattress can gently hug their body and cradle their shoulders, hips, and other pressure points.
+It’s an excellent choice for side sleepers, as the mattress can gently hug your body and cradle your shoulders, hips, and other pressure points.
 However, if you choose a firmer model, it would work great for sleeping on the back or stomach.
 Memory foam effectively adapts to the body curves and aids proper weight distribution regardless of your sleeping style.

 Latex mattresses are a more eco-friendly and natural alternative.
 They are known to maintain better air circulation inside the layers and effectively withdraw body heat, preventing you from sleeping hot.
 Plus, latex is bouncy and more resilient.
-It’s hard to find any significant drawback about it except the higher price and the fact that its bouncier feel might simply not appeal to you.
+It’s hard to find any significant drawback about it except for the higher price and that its bouncier feel simply might not appeal to you.